-Policies and Actions for Planning
+Policies for Planning

-Planning Policy 1: Support, promote and facilitate sustainable land use practices and planning that protects water quality from new development and improves water quality on redevelopment.
+Planning Policy 1: Support, promote and facilitate sustainable land use practices and planning that protects water quality from new development and improves water quality through redevelopment.

 Planning Policy 2: Watershed plans are the basis for implementation actions at the state and local level.